Package Leaflet: Information for the User

 This medication is taken orally.

 Take this medication once a day with a glass of water.
-Fingolimod capsules must always be swallowed whole, without opening.
+Fingolimod capsules should always be swallowed whole, without opening them.
 You can take this medication with or without food.

-Taking this medication every day at the same time will help you remember when to take the medication.
+Taking this medication at the same time every day will help you remember when to take it.

 If you have doubts about the duration of treatment with fingolimod, consult your doctor or pharmacist.